iamedcarl/chrome-easy-directions/README.md

 }
 ```

 Once the extension popup is opened, a call to `navigator.geolocation.getCurrentPosition()` is invoked.
 Upon success, the `parsePosition()` callback sets the value of the origin input field to the latitude and longitude of the user's location.

-The user is able to change that if their origin is a different starting point.
+NB: Users are able to change their origin location if they don't want directions from their current location.
+Just change the input field. 😃

 ```javascript
 // assets/js/popup.js